adarsh-niranjan/State_Trends/README.md

 * region_stats.csv <br>

 ### Analysis.R:
-Contains actual R code. <br>
+Contains actual R script code. <br>

+### Complete.zip:
+Contains the entire project as a zip file since Github does not allow some hidden files to be uploaded. <br>

 ## Details:
-**Let's analyze Google Trends data for various states.
+**Let's analyse Google Trends data for various states.
 We'll examine search scores across different categories like subject popularity, entertainment preferences, and sports interests.
 By exploring these trends, we can potentially draw connections between search patterns and characteristics of the population in each state.** <br>

 ### Components
 - state: The common name of the states.